Help reduce the risk of pet obesity.

 Pet obesity is one of the largest health issues among cats and dogs, which is why it's our goal to try and reduce the risk through prevention programmes.

-In 2017, we launched "Healthy Love", a programme designed to help equip vets with the right information to have conversations with pet owners about maintaining a healthy weight for their pet and the dangers of pet obesity.
+In 2017, we launched "Healthy Love", a programme designed to help equip vets with the right information to have conversations with pet owners about maintaining a healthy weight for their pet.

 The programme focuses on: